rajsandilya/Capstone/README.md

  * Given NADAC dataset is split into three Generics, Brands and OTCs subsets
  * Major analysis is done on Generics subset
  * Data visualizations are used to understand the data
+ * Regression Model
     * Ensemble bagging model RandomForestRegressor is used for Modeling
     * Model tuning is done using RandomizedSearchCV
     * Model Evaluation is done by comparing predictions with actual data
     * Metrics used are Mean Squared Error, Max Error and R^2 Score
+* Time Series ARIMA Model:
     * Based on Generic drug grouping GPPC or GPID, Time sereis analysis is also performed

 #### Results:
 * RandomForestRegressor Model prediction scores against training set is 99% and test set is 87%